Updated: August, 2022

 © 2022 Think Social Publishing, Inc.

-I’m a thirty-something man with social-cognitive deficits.
+I’m a thirty-something man with social-cognitive challenges.
 I’m also a speech-language pathologist.
-In Social Thinking terms I would describe myself as a “nuance-challenged social communicator,” meaning I have some mild struggles with social situations and may be perceived by others as having below average social skills.
+In the Social Thinking – Social Communication Characteristics (ST-SCC) summary, I would describe myself as a “nuance-challenged social communicator,” meaning I have some mild struggles with social situations and may be perceived by others as having below average social skills.
 My choice to be a speech-language pathologist is a bit of a strange one considering my difficulties with social language.
-I wanted to share my story about how I came to use Social Thinking strategies both at a professional level and a personal level, and how it has shaped my life and career.
+I wanted to share my story about how I came to use the Social Thinking Methodology strategies both at a professional level and a personal level, and how it has shaped my life and career.

 In 2003, I graduated from high school with a feeling of uncertainty about what to do with the rest of my life.
 I remember thinking how important it was to choose the right college major and go into the right career, and how stupid it was that we’re forced to choose these things before we even go to college.
 Like many other teenage males, I wanted to make video games for a living, for no other reason than I liked to play them.
 That was reason enough in my mind.
 Long story short, it didn’t work out.
 I wasn’t fully committed to it, I started to doubt I even really had a passion for video game design.
 Liking to play video games and being a programmer/game designer is a huge leap, something I never truly considered until that moment.